 Alcohol is not shocking; its long term effects take time and repeated use, but the fatigue that sets in is not as tangible as the face ruining effects of crystal meph for instance.
 It is not as addictive as heroin.
 Not as mind altering as psychedelics.
-There is no previously hidden truth we can hope to gain from repeated drunkenness, despite what we tell ourselves.
+There is no previously hidden truth we can hope to gain knowledge of from repeated drunkenness, despite what we tell ourselves.
 The danger and unknown peril that add to the thrill of less documented illegal highs is absent.
 The aftermath of horror is knowable, it is known, it comes around like clockwork, and it is always and ever an acceptable risk.
 There is something comforting about sitting round a table with friends and strangers, all with drink, it is familiar and safe.
 The consequences are more tedious than life changing.
-The familiarity cloaks the fact that one or more of the people sat around that table may have more invested in the drinks in front of them than the rest of the company can ever be aware of.
+The familiarity cloaks the fact that one or more of the people sat around that table may have more invested in the drinks in front of them than anything else they could call to it mind at that precise moment.